Dragon-Wonder/Attacker-The-Game/README.md

 - [ ] Redo leveling system to work off of experience, rather than dungeons completed.
   - So if I do this, the player would need a way to go back to fight weaker monsters if they find that they moved to the next dungeon too quickly.

-- [ ] Change healing to be done between monster fights rather than during.

-  - Health will then be carried between battles.

 - [ ] Doors are more than just a thing you can walk through.